The Agenda for America's Entrepreneurs: Women Entrepreneurs

 Expand access to responsible credit and capital

-- Extend the Truth in Lending Act, extending Truth in Lending Act disclosure requirements to small business loans or credit products and promote responsible lending practices by lenders and brokers as set forth in the Small Business Borrowers' Bill of Rights.
+- Pass the Small Business Lending Disclosure Act, which would extend the Truth in Lending Act’s disclosure requirements to small business loans or credit products, understanding that women are unfairly targeted by predatory lenders because they receive lower capital compared to their male counterparts despite the fact they apply at similar rates.
+Similarly, we recommend promoting responsible lending practices by lenders and brokers as set forth in the Small Business Borrowers' Bill of Rights.

-- Monitor implementation of the reauthorized State Small Business Credit Initiative (SSBCI) to ensure equitable distribution of dollars.
+- Monitor implementation of the reauthorized State Small Business Credit Initiative (SSBCI) to ensure equitable distribution of dollars to women-owned applicant firms.

-- Establish and financially backstop new types of loan products that provide initial repayment moratoria, a subsequent period of no- or low-interest and responsible interest levels after that.
+- Establish new loan products with a financial backstop that provides initial repayment moratoria, as well as a subsequent period of no- or low-interest and interest to address cash flow problems.

-- Establish policies that encourage women-focused venture capital investment for startup businesses to include rural cities and towns, instead of just metro areas, understanding that women receive only 3% of all venture capital.
+- Establish policies that encourage women-focused venture capital investment for startup businesses to equitably target goals for women in micropolitan areas, rural cities and towns, instead of just metropolitan areas, since women receive less than 2% venture capital overall.

 - Pass the Women and Minority Equity Investment Act.
 Currently, to be eligible for certain SBA programs, a woman or minority business owner must own an unconditional majority (at least 51%) of their business.
 This bill allows a woman- or minority-owned small business to maintain its contracting eligibility in the event a venture capital or private equity firm purchases an ownership stake in the business, so long as the purchasing enterprise is also owned by either a woman or minority.

-Greater investments in business assistance providers are a necessity for women entrepreneurs because many of these providers offer programs and education that uniquely cater to women’s needs in launching and growing a business.
+Compared to their male counterparts, women entrepreneurs lack access to social capital that helps an entrepreneur build a professional network and tap into specialized knowledge and resources.
+Greater investments in business assistance providers are a necessity for women entrepreneurs because many of these providers help foster a professional network for women.
+Additionally, these providers offer programs and education that uniquely cater to women’s needs in launching and growing a business.

-- Promote the U.S. Small Business Administration (SBA) and other programs that foster peer-to- peer mentoring.
+- Promote the U.S. Small Business Administration (SBA) ASCEND program and other programs that foster skills learning, and engagements of peer-to-peer mentoring, including those available through the Women Business Centers.

 - Reintroduce and pass the Women’s Business Centers Improvement Act.
-The bill, sponsored by Representative Sharice Davis (D-KS-3), reauthorizes the Women's Business Center Program through FY2023, raises the cap on individual center grants, establishes an accreditation program for grant recipients, and revises the duties of the Office of Women's Business Ownership.
+The bill reauthorizes the Women's Business Center Program through FY2023, raises the cap on individual center grants received and establishes an accreditation program for grant recipients.

 Strengthen and expand the Affordable Care Act

-The Affordable Care Act (ACA) finally provided women entrepreneurs and sole-proprietors the opportunity for equal access to quality and affordable coverage, including essential health benefits.
-However, recent rollbacks to the ACA have endangered women’s health coverage, as well as the success of their businesses.
-For women entrepreneurs to run their businesses successfully, healthcare policies must fight ACA rollbacks, enact measures that mitigate rising healthcare costs that affect business owners’ bottom line and prioritize reproductive health.
-Address the rising cost of prescription drug prices that are hurting small businesses bottom lines.
+The Affordable Care Act (ACA) provided women entrepreneurs and sole-proprietors the opportunity for equal access to quality and affordable coverage, including essential health benefits.
+However, rollbacks to the ACA under the previous administration endangered affordable women’s health coverage, which impacts their businesses’ bottom line.

-- Close the coverage gap by continuing to expand Medicaid, a program that has provided coverage to 14 million more Americans under the ACA, including nearly two million small business employees who gained coverage under Medicaid expansion.
+- Close the coverage gap by continuing to expand Medicaid, a program that has provided coverage to 14 million more Americans under the ACA, including nearly two million small business employees.
+Women entrepreneurs are more likely to be users of Medicaid.

 - Ensure access to reproductive healthcare and birth control.
 Our polling shows that women small business owners strongly support policies that ensure and expand access to birth control, which is critical to many as they start and grow their businesses.

 - Block the extension of short-term, limited duration insurance plans, also known as junk plans.
-These plans are intended to fill gaps in an individual's coverage but are not required to cover essential health benefits like maternity care and prescription drug coverage and can come with hefty deductibles.
+These plans seek to fill gaps in a person’s coverage but are not required to cover essential health benefits like maternity care, reproductive healthcare and prescription drug coverage and can come with hefty deductibles.

 - Oppose efforts to implement association health plans (AHPs), which would encourage younger, healthier groups to purchase inadequate coverage, thus increasing costs for women-owned businesses that already struggle to offer health coverage.
 Additionally, AHPs may not cover preexisting conditions, putting women entrepreneurs and their employees at even greater risk.